-Goldman Sachs Group Inc. (GS)’s plan to sell bonds with a maturity of up to 50 years in Chile may pave the way for more offerings from U.S. companies.
+Goldman Sachs Group Inc. (GS:US)’s plan to sell bonds with a maturity of up to 50 years in Chile may pave the way for more offerings from U.S. companies.

 The fifth-largest U.S. bank by assets is seeking authorization to issue bonds worth 20 million unidades de fomento, the country’s inflation-linked accounting unit, which is equal to $966 million, according to Chile’s securities regulator.
 The offering would mark the first time a U.S. company has sold debt in the country.